Open-Data-Japan/odj-data-e-gov-lawsearch/README.md

 ## Note on the data

 The original data is a meta-data rich compilation of the text of the Japanese law in XML format.
+However, the raw XML data is more than 3GB in size and is thus not included in this repository.
 This data repository is a text-only extraction of that data for use in language models.

-The original data is only around 100MB in size and can readily be downloaded from the url above.
+The original data is only around a few 100MBs in size and can readily be downloaded from the url above.
-The script to extract the text data is included in this repository and gives some example of how to process the data.
+A script to download and extract the text data is included in this repository and gives some example of how to process the original XML data.

 ## Files